Entrepreneurs at Farrer & Co

 At Farrer & Co we are uniquely positioned to work with entrepreneurs given our focus across the firm on providing a first class, personal service to individuals and their businesses.
 Led by sector head Tom Bruce, we have a number of initiatives you may be interested in joining:

 Entrepreneurs bimonthly newsletter.
 This focuses on topical issues we think are of interest to our entrepreneurial clients and contacts.
-If you would like to receive it, click the button below.
+Click here to view our latest edition.
+If you would like to be featured in an interview, please contact Oliver Watkins.

 Entrepreneur & Investor e-brunches.
 These are informal gatherings of entrepreneurs and investors usually held every third Friday at 10am, hosted by us with guest speakers on topics such as The Future Fund and the impact of Covid-19 on a variety of entrepreneurial businesses.
 There is a varied agenda for each brunch but most importantly they are a chance to share experiences and make connections.
 If you are interested in participating, please contact Oliver Watkins.